 Los Angeles orthopedic physicians search for fracture lines where the impact to the bone has occurred.
 Doctors typically search for a Bohler’s angle by examining the position of the bones in the foot.

-Another indication of a calcaneus fracture is damage to the bone’s cortex or its trabecular pattern, which is essentially checking whether the foot is misaligned.
+Another indication of a calcaneus fracture is damage to the bone’s cortex or its trabecular pattern, essentially checking whether the foot is misaligned.
 An x-ray taken from three or four distinct angles is the best method to determine the severity of the injury.

 The reality is that an X-ray may not detect the stress heel fracture during the first few days following a traumatic heel injury.
 However, as the bone begins to heal by depositing bone tissue into the fracture region, an x-ray can detect this new tissue.
 Therefore, victims should not assume they do not have a heel fracture just because an X-ray did not pick up any irregularities.

 Blistering under the foot and severe swelling are common with heel injuries, especially during the first few days.
 The fracture’s neurovascular condition (the nerves) should be assessed, and compartment syndrome must be considered a possible complication, as it occurs in 10 percent of heel injury cases.
-Compartment syndrome can lead to clawing of the toes if it is left unchecked.
+Compartment syndrome can lead to clawing of the toes if left unchecked.

 Other injuries are present in almost half of all heel injury cases.
 These include spinal cord injury in the lumbar region, lower extremity fractures, and injuries to soft tissue are all possible.

 Casting or splints may be used to repair calcaneal fractures in specific cases.
-If your doctor tells you that you can treat your heel injury by getting a cast, then your odds of a successful recovery are high.
+If your doctor tells you that you can treat your heel injury by getting a cast, your odds of a successful recovery are high.

 Orthopedic products such as splints and casts are commonly used to safeguard and promote the healing of fractured or damaged joints and bones.
 They assist in immobilizing the wounded limb to keep the bone firmly in place until it heals completely and is typically made from fiberglass or plaster.